 (Photo by Julienne Schaer/ NYC & Company)

 The Lower East Side offers dining atmosphere’s for all occasions.
-Katz Delicatessen is famous for both their fully-loaded pastrami sandwiches and for being the venue of a “When Harry Met Sally” scene. the restaurant is also the longest lasting of the old Hebrew Quarter and a fan favorite for both locals and tourists.
+Katz Delicatessen is famous for both their fully-loaded pastrami sandwiches and for being the venue of the iconic “When Harry Met Sally” movie scene.
+The restaurant is also the longest lasting of the old Hebrew Quarter and a fan favorite for both locals and tourists.
 On a more modern note, Pig & Khao offers Filipino-Thai accented Southeast Asian fare in a hip venue with patio seating, Dirt Candy is one of the most prominent vegetarian-forward restaurants in the area, and SakaMai is a Japanese-style pub infused with American cuisine and creative cocktails.
-You may also want to experience the flavors of Central China at Spicy Village, the Gothic ambiance of Fat Radish, the fresh, thick and stuffed-with-lox bagels at Russ & Daughters, and the mouthwatering-fluffy pancakes at Clinton Street Baking Co.
+You may also want to experience the flavors of Central China at Spicy Village, the chill ambiance of Fat Radish, the fresh, thick and stuffed-with-lox bagels at Russ & Daughters, and the mouthwatering-fluffy pancakes at Clinton Street Baking Co.
 For a solid lunchtime pick-me-up, dine at El Rey Coffee and Luncheonette or Goa Taco for Indian-Style Tacos.
 If you are looking for classic French food with a New York twist, try Dirty French.

 NIGHTLIFE & ENTERTAINMENT